Revenue

 Nonprofit technology services

 The nonprofit technology market represents a 50x larger opportunity than endurance events.
-RunSignup's GiveSignup platform leverages their existing infrastructure to serve nonprofits with event management, fundraising, and donor management tools.
+RunSignup's GiveSignup platform has raised more than $200M for nonprofits, with directly tracked donations of $76M (up 19% year-over-year) across 10,000 nonprofits, and nonprofit events now account for 43% of total platform transaction volume.
 Unlike incumbent providers who rely on subscription fees and contracts, RunSignup's transaction-based pricing and modern technology stack provides a compelling alternative.
-Early traction shows nonprofits are beginning to view GiveSignup as a viable option to engage supporters.

 Payment processing and ticketing